Tadeusz Sulimirski

-Tadeusz Joseph Sulimirski (1 April 1898 – 20 June 1983) was a Polish-born British historian and archaeologist, who emigrated to the United Kingdom soon after the outbreak of World War II in 1939.
+Tadeusz Józef Sulimirski (1 April 1898 – 20 June 1983) was a Polish-born British historian and archaeologist, who emigrated to the United Kingdom soon after the outbreak of World War II in 1939.
 Sulimirski was a pioneer and leading expert in the study of the archaeology of steppe nomads, particularly the Cimmerians, Scythians and Sarmatians.

 Early life

 Tadeusz Joseph Sulimirski was born on 1 April 1898 in the town of Kobylany, which was then part of the Austria-Hungary.
 He belonged to Polish nobility, the szlachta.
 He received his primary education in Chyrów.
 From 1916 to 1920, Sulimirski served in the Polish Legions, fighting initially against the Russian Empire in World War I, and then against the Russian SFSR in the Polish-Soviet War.

 After the peace, Sulimirski enrolled at the University of Lwów, acquiring a Doctor of Law in 1924.
 In 1929 he acquired a PhD in archaeology.
 He received a higher doctorate in 1931.
 Since 1931 he was Head of the Prehistory Department of the University of Lwów.
 Sulimirski became Chair of Prehistoric Archaeology at the Jagiellonian University in Kraków in 1936.
 In 1937 he was appointed Professor.
 While in this position, Sulimirski carried out pioneering archaeological research.

 Upon the Invasion of Poland, Sulimirski rejoined the Polish Armed Forces.
 After the occupation of Poland by Nazi Germany and the Soviet Union, Sulimirski escaped to Romania, and from there he left for France.
 Upon the Fall of France soon afterwards, Sulimirski left for the United Kingdom, where he became Secretary-General to the Polish Government.
 In that position he wrote a number of geopolitical propaganda articles calling for the expansion of Poland to the west through the annexation of German territory lying east of the Oder River, on the grounds that in early medieval times those territories had been part of the early Polish state.